-1.1 The Role of the Designated Safeguarding Lead (DSL)
+1.3 The Role of the Designated Safeguarding Lead (DSL)

-The School has a member of the senior leadership team designated by the Governing Body as the Safeguarding Lead who will provide support to staff members and other adults to carry out their safeguarding duties and who will liaise closely with other services such as children's social care - Sarah Coleman (Headteacher) The role of the Designated Safeguarding Lead is explicit in the role-holder's job description.
+The School has a member of the senior leadership team designated by the Governing Body as the Safeguarding Lead (DSL) who will provide support to staff members and other adults to carry out their safeguarding duties and who will liaise closely with other services such as children's social care.
+The DSL (and any deputies) is most likely to have a complete safeguarding picture of an individual child or family background.
+The role of the Designated Safeguarding Lead is explicit in the role-holder's job description.